samline/shido/readme.md

 <https://samline.github.io/shido/>

 ### Install via CDN
-Before using CDN compilation, keep in mind that the customization of variables are not available without incorporating shido in your build process.
+Before using CDN compilation, keep in mind that the customization of variables are not available without incorporating Shido in your build process. **I recommend downloading the file and placing it in your projects directory for offline use or otherwise**.

 ```html
 <link href="https://unpkg.com/shido@^2.2.0/dist/css/shido.min.css" rel="stylesheet">
 ```

 ### Install via npm or yarn
-To take advantage of the customization features, the best way to install shido is via npm or yarn.
+To take advantage of the customization features, the best way to install Shido is via npm or yarn.

 ```bash
 npm install shido --save